• Skip to primary navigation

 To store your pecan pie, first allow it to come to room temperature after baking.
 Then, cover tightly with foil and store in the refrigerator.

 If you prefer a cold pie, your pecan pie can be served straight from the refrigerator.
-If you like your pie room temperature (like me!), take your pie out of the refrigerator 30 minutes or more before serving.
+If you like your pie room temperature (like me), take your pie out of the refrigerator 30-60 minutes before serving.

 To reheat a baked pecan pie, preheat your oven to 300 degrees Fahrenheit while your pie comes to room temperature on the countertop.
 Bake for 10 to 15 minutes, or until warmed to your liking.